alethes/meteor-pages/README.md

 Basic usage
 -----------
-Javascript/Coffeescript (server- and client-side):
+JavaScript/CoffeScript (in common code, running on both the server and the client):

 `
-Pages = Meteor.Paginate("collection-name")
+Pages = new Meteor.Pagination("collection-name")
 `

 and HTML: